 Disney Springs Tips

-70. Wanting an Everglazed Donut or Gideon’s Cookie?
-They have reservations to get in because the lines are so long.
+94. Wanting an Everglazed Donut or Gideon’s Cookie?
+They sometimes have a virtual queue to get in because the lines are so long.
 Be sure to get your time before starting your day.
-They are worth wait.
+They are worth waiting for.

 Extra Tips